AntonioAPDL/antonio-aguirre.github.io/about.md

   <div class="beyond-research-section about-card">
     <h2 class="section-heading">Beyond Research</h2>
     <p class="intro-text">
-      Outside of research, I enjoy baking bread, cooking Mexican dishes, reading history, studying the philosophy of science, and learning German.
+      Outside of work, I enjoy baking bread, cooking Mexican dishes, reading history, the philosophy of science, and learning German.
     </p>
     <p class="intro-text">
       If you'd like to connect or discuss ideas, feel free to reach out.
 Thanks for stopping by!